 A final curiosity: on the Concord Collins had met actress and singer Cher, who was unaware of the concerts.
 After reaching the United States, she witnessed the one in Philadelphia and you can see her performing in the final collective song We Are the World.

-Phil had also been invited to attend, but had declined from exhaustion (and not only, given how it had gone with Plant & Co.).
+Phil had also been invited to participate, but he had declined due to exhaustion (and not only, given how it went with Plant & Co.).